openedx/edx-documentation/en_us/shared/building_and_running_chapters/releasing_course/course_launching.rst

 Course Launching Activities
 ##############################

-This topic describes steps you should take to launch your course.
+This topic describes steps to launch your course.

 .. contents::
   :local: